syslog-ng/syslog-ng/modules/secure-logging/README_LogMode.md

    LOGMODE_ENCRYPTED,    //-- enc, do encrypt and provide encrypted log message Base64 encoded };
 ```
-In the syslog-ng.conf file the logmode is represented by one of the key words
+In the syslog-ng.conf file the logmode is set by --logmode and one of the key words
-(direct | base64 | enc) inside the template slog.
+(direct|base64|enc) inside the template slog.
+In case it is missing, --logmode enc is automatically used silently which behaves like old
+secure-logging without plain mode.

 ## LOGMODE_PLAIN_DIRECT
-LOGMODE_PLAIN_DIRECT (--logmode direct in syslog-ng.conf) ensures that a
+LOGMODE_PLAIN_DIRECT (--logmode direct in syslog-ng.conf) ensures that
-log message is not encrypted and provided as plain text.
+log messages are not encrypted and provided as plain text as they are.
-Additional line and checksum information is added Base64 encoded to detected manipulation.
+Additional line and checksum information is added for each message Base64 encoded to detected manipulation.

 ## LOGMODE_PLAIN_BASE64
-LOGMODE_PLAIN_BASE64 (--logmode base64 in syslog-ng.conf) ensures that a
+LOGMODE_PLAIN_BASE64 (--logmode base64 in syslog-ng.conf) ensures that
-log message is not encrypted but provided encoded in Base64.
+log messages are not encrypted but provided encoded in Base64.
-Additional line and checksum information is added Base64 encoded to detected manipulation.
+Additional line and checksum information is added for each message Base64 encoded to detected manipulation.

 ## LOGMODE_ENCRYPTED
-LOGMODE_ENCRYPTED (--logmode enc in syslog-ng.conf) is the classic way secure logging was intended.
+LOGMODE_ENCRYPTED (--logmode enc in syslog-ng.conf) is the classic way of secure logging before
+the logmode was introduced.
-The log message is fully encrypted and the encrypted message is provided Base64 encoded.
+Log message are encrypted and the encrypted messages are provided Base64 encoded.
-Additional line and checksum information is added Base64 encoded to detected manipulation.
+Additional line and checksum information is added for each message Base64 encoded to detected manipulation.